Rilmxp/Veggie-Menu/README.md

 - Application created with `create-react-app` command.

-- **State management.** Both recipes and user state management has been implemented globally with Redux.
+- **State management.** Both recipes and user state management have been implemented globally with Redux.
 Other minor states, like the one for the forms, are managed locally.

 - **Components.** They can be found inside the `features` folder with the exception of page components which are located in their dedicated folder named `pages`.